conradakunga/Blog/_posts/2021-10-01-30-days-of-net-6-day-14-implicit-usings.md

 I have always wondered two things:

 First, given this is a web API, **OBVIOUSLY** I will need access to things like Content Responses, JSON, HTML Encoding, Routing, etc. Why do I need to keep referencing them in my files?
 I have already indicated this is a web application at the point of setting up the project.
+This should be enough to signal my intent.

 Secondly, there are a whole bunch of things that should be automatically referenced.
-For exaple the `System` namespace contains things like `DateTime`.
+For example the `System` namespace contains fundamental things like the `DateTime` type.
 If you don't have a `using System;` clause in your code, you won't have access to them!

 For many years this problem has been solved at IDE level - when you create a new controller or class or whatever construct, the IDE inserts for you the appropriate `using` statements.